h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Identify which pruning method is most computationally efficient
 4. Determine which method offers the most flexibility for parameter tuning
 5. If you discover during deployment that your tree is overfitting, which pruning methods can you still apply?
-6. You're working in an agile development environment with weekly deployments.
-How does this affect your pruning strategy?
-7. Design a pruning strategy that can adapt to changing data distributions over time.

 For a detailed explanation of this question, see [Question 21: Pruning Timeline Challenge](L6_4_21_explanation.md).